The federal Free and Reduced-Price Lunch program provides nutritious meals for children from low-income families.

 CPS now uses SchoolCafe for Online Meal Applications.
 Information and Instructions on how to create an online meal account and fill out an online meal application.

 Online applications are faster, easier and more confidential.
-But, if you prefer, paper applications are available at your child's school, or you may pick one up at CPS' Food Services Office, 2315 Iowa Avenue (45206).
+But, if you prefer, you can download a paper application here.
+Also, paper applications are available at your child's school, or you may pick one up at CPS' Food Services Office, 2315 Iowa Avenue (45206).
 The application changes each year.
 Applications submitted on prior school-year forms cannot be accepted, per federal law.

 Frequently Asked Questions